moorepants/learn-multibody-dynamics/simulation.rst

    \bar{g}_m

-It is possible to form :math:`-\mathbf{M}_m^{-1}` symbolically and it may be suitable or preferrable for a given problem, but there are some possible drawbacks.
-For example, if the degrees of freedom are quite large, the resulting symbolic equations become exponetially more complex.
+It is possible to form :math:`-\mathbf{M}_m^{-1}` symbolically and it may be suitable or preferable for a given problem, but there are some possible drawbacks.
+For example, if the degrees of freedom are quite large, the resulting symbolic equations become exponentially more complex.
 Thus, we will now move from symbolics to numerics.

-The NumPy_ library is the defacto base library for numeric computing with Python.
+The NumPy_ library is the de facto base library for numeric computing with Python.
 NumPy allows us to do `array programming`_ with Python by providing floating point array data types and vectorized operators to enable repeat operations across arrays of values.
 In Sec.